iiNovaCore/iiNovaCore/README.md

-@NovaCore#4449
+-@NovaCore#4449
-@iiNovaCore on bird app
+-@iiNovaCore on bird app
-iiNovaCore on osu!
+-iiNovaCore on osu!

 <!---